prashantchawla3/dynatrace_terraform/README.md

 End
 ```

-## Best Practices
+## Best Practices for Updating Terraform Modules

+### Version Control
-- **Version Control**: Use version control for your Terraform configuration files to track changes and collaborate with team members.
+- Use version control for your Terraform configuration files to track changes and collaborate with team members.
+- Ensure that all changes are committed to the feature branch before creating a PR.

+### State Management
-- **State Management**: Use remote state storage (e.g., AWS S3, Terraform Cloud) to manage your state file securely and collaboratively.
+- Use remote state storage (e.g., AWS S3, Terraform Cloud) to manage your state file securely and collaboratively.
+- Regularly back up your state file to prevent data loss.

+### Modularization
-- **Modularization**: Break down your Terraform configuration into reusable modules to improve maintainability and scalability.
+- Break down your Terraform configuration into reusable modules to improve maintainability and scalability.
+- Ensure that each module has a clear purpose and is well-documented.

+### Testing
-- **Testing**: Regularly test your Terraform configurations using tools like `terraform validate` and `terraform plan`.
+- Regularly test your Terraform configurations using tools like `terraform validate` and `terraform plan`.
+- Conduct thorough integration and acceptance testing to ensure that updates do not introduce any issues.

+### Documentation
-- **Documentation**: Maintain clear and comprehensive documentation for your Terraform modules and processes to ensure consistency and ease of use.
+- Maintain clear and comprehensive documentation for your Terraform modules and processes to ensure consistency and ease of use.
+- Update documentation to reflect any changes or additions to the modules.

+### Security
-- **Security**: Implement security best practices, such as using IAM roles and policies, to protect your infrastructure and data.
+- Implement security best practices, such as using IAM roles and policies, to protect your infrastructure and data.
+- Regularly review and update security policies to address new threats.

 ## Conclusion
 Following this process ensures that updates to Terraform modules are thoroughly tested and reviewed before being made available to customers.
 This helps maintain the quality and stability of the modules.